brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 A malware analyst used reverse engineering techniques to decode the ransomware’s encryption algorithm and examined the malicious code with Ghidra to reveal how the attack functioned.

+### Rootkit
+**Definition:**
+A Rootkit is a type of malicious software or set of tools that allows an attacker to maintain unauthorized and stealthy access to a system, usually with persistent control.

+**Example Sentence:**
+An attacker installs a rootkit on a server to maintain hidden, long-term access, avoiding detection by antivirus tools.

 ---

 ## - S -